What is your role at Brunsdon Financial?

 Outside of work, what do you like to do?

-How would you like to be remembered, a) by your friends and family and b) by your Brunsdon Financial clients?
+How would you like to be remembered, a) by your friends and family and b) by your Brunsdon Financial colleagues and clients?